 |Installers||Does not apply|

-As Delayed Retries are enabled by default, using this persistence with a transport that uses the timeout manager has the risk of losing messages that have failed processing and are waiting for another retry attempt.
-Only use this persistence in scenarios where it is OK to lose messages.
+As delayed retries are enabled by default, using this persistence with a transport that uses the timeout manager has the risk of losing messages that have failed processing and are waiting for another retry attempt.
+Use this persistence only in scenarios where it is acceptable to lose messages.

 When simultaneously handling messages, conflicts may occur.
 See below for examples of the exceptions which are thrown.
 Saga concurrency explains how these conflicts are handled, and contains guidance for high-load scenarios.

 System.InvalidOperationException: The saga with the correlation id 'Name: OrderId Value: f05c6e0c-aea6-48d6-846c-d1663998ebf2' already exists

 Non-durable persistence uses optimistic concurrency control when updating or deleting saga data.